justinlangley3/Vehicle-Routing-Problem/README.md

 See my paper "vrp-paper.pdf" in this repository for pseudo-code and more implementation details.

+Disclaimer: The terminal colors here are optimized for viewing in a Linux environment.
+Color patterns are not great in Windows at this time.

 A walkthrough of the program:

 1) Users are greeted with a welcome message: